pinpoint-apm/pinpoint-apm.github.io/documents/uri_statistics.md

 ![](<../.gitbook/assets/uri_statistics_01.png>)

 ## 1. Installation and Configuration
-### 1.1 Install and Run Kafka
+### 1.1 Pinot and Kafka Setup
-Kafka enables real-time streaming of URI statistics data from Pinpoint collector to Pinot.
-If you have already [set up Kafka for Pinpoint System Metric](https://pinpoint-apm.gitbook.io/pinpoint/documents/system_metric#3.2.a-kafka-installation-guide), please skip this step.

-- Please refer to [this document](https://kafka.apache.org/quickstart) to get Kafka and start the Kafka environment.
+If Pinot and Kafka are already installed, you can skip this setup step.
+Otherwise, set them up by following the [Pinot installation guide](../getting-started/installation.md#2-pinot) before creating URI Statistics topics and tables.

 ### 1.2 Create Kafka Topics for Pinpoint URI Statistics
 Create a topic with the name `url-stat`